How we think about moving guides us.

 We are not pulling weeds.
 Just yanking on it doesn’t get us there.
 It is neuromuscular, not just mechanical.

 We move to persuade ourselves.
 We move to reshape our ways.
 We are retraining ourselves, making and reminding the many not conscious skills of moving well.
-Repeating is what trains skills.
+Repeating trains skills.

 One side at a time works better.

 With time or injuries we come to move less well.
 And we hold on to these ways of moving less well and ignore them.
-One side at a time we feel these imbalances.
+One side at a time we feel these differences.

 Symmetrical motion, like walking or running or cycling, allows imbalances to build, and our ways of compensating go unnoticed until our eventual discomfort.
 We move one side at a time to feel what we need.